 Water jet cutting or laser cutting is not as simple as you think.
 Both have their benefits depending on the type of material you are working with.
-Choosing between laser cutting and Water jet cutting would, therefore, depend on your specification and the project in hand.
+Choosing between laser cutting and Water jet cutting would, therefore, depend on your specification and the project at hand.
 At Laser Engraving Service, we have put together this journal entry to give you the knowledge to make informed decisions on your project.
 We will be exploring the different processes of C02 and Water jet cutting.

 Water jet cutting explained